-as a guide and instructor at the Hotel and the Australian Ski Champion (1927-29), who would subsequently hold the summit record in 1929 and the Kiandra-Kosciusko record in 1934.30 The second was Mr IT Soderlund a former Swedish military officer, who conducted a major importing business in Sydney and had only recently joined the Millions Club.31
+The support party from the Hotel included two strong Scandinavian skiers, who would be engaged on long sweeps into the more distant ranges.
+The first was George Aalberg, a Norwegian engaged as a guide and instructor at the Hotel and the Australian Ski Champion (1927-29), who would subsequently hold the summit record (1929) and the Kiandra-Kosciusko record (1934).32 The second was Mr IT Soderlund a former Swedish military officer, who conducted a major importing business in Sydney and had only recently joined the Millions Club.33

 Aalberg reached Betts Camp before lunch, only to find there was nobody there.
 Outside was a note saying "Larsen is sick - in Charlotte Pass hut."
-Enroute to the Red Hut he came across Larsen and a companion (probably Bottrell) heading slowly back to Betts.32 Larsen was suffering an "internal haemorrhage . . having strained himself" and would have to wait medical treatment33 before heading down to the Hotel.
+Enroute to the Red Hut Aalberg came across Larsen and a companion (probably Bottrell) heading slowly back to Betts.34 Larsen was suffering an "internal haemorrhage . . having strained himself" and would have to undergo medical treatment35 before heading down to the Hotel.

-After arrival of the support party, Sodersteen and J(?)
-McGrath skied down Spencers Creek to Pounds Creek Hut 34 in case Seamen and Hayes had retreated there.
-Aalberg also skied down Spencers Creek, before following the Snowy back up to Charlottes Pass, ascending to Blue Lake, and traversing the east side of the divide northwards35 before dropping down to Pounds Creek Hut for the night.
-The remainder of the support party searched about Charlottes Pass "for about a mile in every direction".36 reported no success, Mr Speet . . at once called all the men at the hotel together, and explained the seriousness of the position, and urged everyone to be ready to do his share according to his ability.
-He made arrangements to send away Mr Hennings [sic, Hemmings?], who is on the hotel staff, and who is a remarkably good ski-runner, and knows every inch of the country.
-Mr Hennings and a companion left after tea last night to grope a way in the pitch darkness to Bett's Camp.
-His instructions were to organise the Searchers there - about 16 men-into parties, and to scour the numerous valleys and ravines."37
+After the arrival of the support party at Betts, Sodersteen and J (?)
+McGrath skied down Spencers Creek to Pounds Creek Hut 36 in case Seamen and Hayes had retreated there.
+Aalberg also skied Spencers Creek, before following the Snowy back up to Charlottes Pass, ascending to Blue Lake, and traversing the east side of the divide northwards37 before dropping down to Pounds Creek Hut for the night.
+The remainder of the support party searched about Charlottes Pass "for about a mile in every direction".38

 By the end of the first days' searching, a committee had formed at the Hotel to co-ordinate the overall search effort and media reports.
 It comprised the manager of the Hotel, Peter Speet, and Millions Ski Club members TS Hunt (president of the tour), Tom Armytage, (Club president), SA Bailey (Club secretary), and Colonel Vernon.
-"When several members of the main search party ... returned ... and
+"When several members of the main search party . . returned . . and reported no success, Mr Speet . . at once called all the men at the hotel together, and explained the seriousness of the position, and urged everyone to be ready to do his share according to his ability.
+He made arrangements to send away Mr Hennings [sic, Hemmings?], who is on the hotel staff, and who is a remarkably good skirunner, and knows every inch of the country.
+Mr Hennings and a companion left after tea last night to grope a way in the pitch darkness to Bett's Camp.
+His instructions were to organise the Searchers there - about 16 men - into parties, and to scour the numerous valleys and ravines."39